 Intergenerational Relationship Building: How does capturing wisdom from the life stories of others, empower us to write our own?

-Dream Chasers is a program developed in partnership with Quality Life Services, Don't Stop Dreamin', and The Legacy Recorder.
-Dream Chasers pairs Slippery Rock University students with residents of Trinity Living Center, a long-term care facility, and over the semester, students engage in conversations and activities with the residents.
+Dream Chasers is a program developed in partnership with Quality Life Services (QLS), Don't Stop Dreamin', and The Legacy Recorder.
+Dream Chasers pairs Slippery Rock University students with residents of the QLS, long-term care facilities, and over the semester, students engage in conversations and activities with the residents.
 These interactions provide the content that becomes the student-produced written legacies that are then given back to the residents and the residents' families as a keep-sake.
-SRU student can also use the conversations to complete Don't Stop Dreamin' applications, which help the organization realize dreams for Trinity residents, both big and small.
+SRU student can also use the conversations to complete Don't Stop Dreamin' applications, which help the organization realize dreams for residents, both big and small.

 "I have learnt so much about how important and meaningful it is to communicate with people, not only with the elder population.
 This experience opened my eyes and made me more personable and open-minded." - Dream Chasers volunteer

-For more information, visit Dream Chasers on CORE or email email@example.com
+For more information, visit Dream Chasers on CORE or send an email here.

-Shelter Sidekicks is a program developed in partnership with Butler County Humane Society.
-Students travel to the Humane society for direct service with adoptable cats and dogs at the facility.
-After service is complete, students return to campus for advocacy projects to encourage the adoption and responsible ownership of shelter animals.
+Shelter Sidekicks is a program developed in partnership with Butler County Humane Society and Lawrence County Humane Society.
+Students travel to these Humane societies for direct service with the staff and animals at these facilities.
+After engaging in service, students return to campus for reflections where they work with powerful questions and draw connections between the services they provide in the shelter to other animal rights and advocacy topics.

 For more information, visit the Shelter Sidekicks on CORE or email email@example.com